 This section provides sex disaggregated information focusing on the areas related to social status of the country and depicts the status of gender equality using social statistics.
-The areas covered under this section are poverty, disability and social protection, health and nutrition and education
+The areas covered under this section are poverty, disability and social protection, health and nutrition and education.

-2.1.
-Poverty, Orphanhood, Disability and Social protection
+2.2.1.
+Poverty, Disability and Social protection

-2.1.1.
+2.2.1.1.
 Poverty

-EEICV5 /Findings shows at National level that poverty levels in households female headed have declined to 39.5% in 2016/2017 from 47% in 2010/2011 while in household's male headed it declined to 37.8% from 44.3% in the same period.
-Considering the extreme poverty, it's 17.8% in households female headed in in 2016/2017 down from 26% in 2010/2011 while for household's male headed it declined to 15% from 23.6% in the same period.
+EICV5 /Findings show at National level, poverty levels among female headed households declined to 39.5% in 2016/2017 from 47% in 2010/2011 while among male headed households, it declined to 37.8% from 44.3% in the same period.
+Extreme poverty rate was 17.8% among female headed households in 2016/2017, down from 26% in 2010/2011 while among male headed households, it declined to 15%, down from 23.6% in the same period.